![]() |

 TMT: a trilogy of black comedies (Vermin, Cock Robin & Scrap)

-Theatre. [ TMT's Theatre in Education & "Intruder" ] - [ Radio plays ] Hard Chair Stories - Otherplace Productions Hard Chair Stories was produced at Bankside's historic Rose Theatre then transferred to the 2008 Brighton Festival.
+focusing on particular forms of displacement. [ TMT's Theatre in Education & "Intruder" ] - [ Radio plays ] Hard Chair Stories - Otherplace Productions Hard Chair Stories was produced at Bankside's historic Rose Theatre then transferred to the 2008 Brighton Festival.
 “Four chairs, three stories.
 The multi-awardwinning Nicholas Burbridge returns to the Fringe with a compelling drama of interwoven monologues that reveal the dark and absurd underside of life.
 Gritty, powerful and often painfully funny, these are absorbing tales of normal people living abnormal lives.
 Directed by Aine King” A sequel, Sitting Ducks, was scheduled for the 2010 Brighton Festival, but, in the event, made way for an Edward Bond play, and awaits production. |